Slim Mzoughi

 About Me

-Dr. Mzoughi is committed to redefining our understanding of cancer evolution and advancing therapies that are not only effective but also durable.
-Recognized as an emerging leader in the field, he has recently received prestigious funding, including an NIH R01 grant, to support his innovative research program.
+Recognized as an emerging leader in the field, he was recently selected as a Forbeck Scholar and has received prestigious funding, including an NIH R01 grant, to support his innovative research program.

 Language